Here’s what you need to know about Parishes and Parish Councils.

 Each year the councillors choose a chairman.
 There is also a vice-chairman and a clerk, who is the Proper Officer and the Responsible Finance Officer of the council.

 Parish Councils have a number of formal powers.
-You can click on the related downloads link on this page and get a comprehensive list of what a parish council can do.
 Locally we provide money for the Local Rag, Village Halls and maintenance of the churchyards at Alverdiscott and Huntshaw.
 Parish.
 Councils have the power to improve the quality of community life by spending sums of money on things which, in their opinion, are in the interests of the parish or those living there.

 Councils are also the focal point for local consultation on matters such as planning applications and District Council strategic planning.
 The parish councillors know the area and can represent its views to other authorities such as District and County Councils.
 They are entitled to be consulted on planning applications and are often consulted on things like schools and roads.
 They put the parish’s case at public enquiries.